 Last week, a new type of class action hair relaxer lawsuit was filed which seeks to force cosmetic companies to pay for a medical monitoring program for women who may be at risk from the harms of chemical hair relaxers.

 The new medical monitoring lawsuit was filed last week in federal court in Michigan.
-The plaintiffs cite new research linking hair relaxer use to uterine cancer and other health conditions as grounds for requiring defendants like LÓreal to pay for a program that will monitor the long-term health of members of the plaintiff class.
+A medical monitoring lawsuit is a legal action where individuals seek to receive regular medical exams or tests for potential health problems due to exposure to harmful substances, even if they do not currently have any symptoms.
+The plaintiffs in this litigation cite new research linking hair relaxer use to uterine cancer and other health conditions as grounds for requiring defendants like LÓreal to pay for a program that will monitor the long-term health of members of the plaintiff class.

 November 18, 2022 – Class Action Sought